extesy/DeckTracker/README.md

 > Press F1 (and see the [keyboard shortcuts](#keyboard-shortcuts) section)
 * How to move the deck lists on the screen to a different position?
 > Just drag and drop the deck list.
+* How to resize deck lists?
+> Resizer area is a strip located along the right side and also along the bottom side of the deck list.
+Drag and drop in that area to resize.

 ## Known issues
 * If deck tracker is started after the game client then it sometimes might not be able to fetch deck lists from the collection.
 Solution: start the tracker before the game.